kyma-project/community/architecture-decision-records/adr-018-Knative_based_Kyma_eventing.md

 ## Context

-Based on the decision of building Kyma on top of Knative and along the effort to reuse as much of knative functionality as possible, the eventing area shines as a good area for alignment.
-That is why a decision was made to have Kyma leverage as much of knative eventing as possible.This is a an architecture decision on how to achieve that target.
+Based on the decision of building Kyma on top of Knative, and along the effort to reuse as much of Knative functionality as possible, the eventing area shines as a good area for alignment.
+That is why a decision was made to have Kyma leverage as much of Knative Eventing as possible.
+This is a an architecture decision on how to achieve that target.

 The assumptions are as follows:
 1. Base Kyma on Knative.